 And yet, there are bright spots.
 Many efforts are underway to make food systems more sustainable and equitable.
 Farmers, researchers, policymakers, citizen advocates, chefs, and many others are at work on solutions: from agroecological farm management, to farm-to-school and farm-to-hospital distribution models, to policies that incentivize healthy, sustainable foods and regulate harmful agricultural chemicals.

 The Food Systems minor at UC Berkeley aims to equip undergraduate students with the critical analytical, communication, and practical skills needed to assist in efforts to transform food systems.
-The capstone course of the Food Systems minor, called Experiential Learning Through Engagement in Food Systems, invites students to collaborate with diverse partners both affiliated and unaffiliated with the University of California system: farms, grassroots organizations, businesses, UC Cooperative Extension, research centers, etc.
+The capstone course of the Food Systems minor, called Experiential Learning Through Engagement in Food Systems, invites students to collaborate with diverse partners both affiliated and unaffiliated with the University of California: farms, grassroots organizations, businesses, UC Cooperative Extension, research centers, etc.

 Projects are individually crafted to meet each student’s interest in food systems.
 By participating in engaged scholarship, students gain insight into the problems with our current food system, the challenges faced by those who attempt to change it, and the opportunities to overcome these challenges.
 Through iterative cycles of reflection and action, students develop both their understanding of food systems and their capacity to change them.